 If you would like to learn more about object donation please contact the Curator at 212-425-1776 x230

 There are many giving options that have proven both popular and effective.
-Whether you wish to give in memory, honor or tribute of a person and/or provide funding through the planned giving of assets the Fraunces Tavern Museum staff and Board are available to speak with you about the many ways in which to help support our mission.
+Whether you wish to give in memory, honor or tribute of a person and/or provide funding through the planned giving of assets, the Fraunces Tavern Museum staff and Board are available to speak with you about the many ways in which to help support the Museum’s mission.

 Reaching over 25,000 visitors annually, your investment will have solid effect on the educational mission of the Museum.